cipto-hd/go_debug/README.md

-# Simple Go Debug Logger to a log file
+# Simple Go Debug Logger

 ## How to use (sample usage)